CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.33.markdown

 proliferation of plugins.
 With the extremely meta `cocoapods-plugins` plugin you can now list, search and check the available versions of the CocoaPods plugins.
-Moreover, [Boris Bügling](https://github.com/neonichu) created a template (`pod plugins create`) so gettng started has never been easier.
+Moreover, [Boris Bügling](https://github.com/neonichu) created a template (`pod plugins create`) so getting started has never been easier.

 A great example of a new CocoaPods plugin is [podroulette](http://podroulette.com).